Countess Vaughn: Personal life

 On January 16, 2002, Vaughn married Joseph James.
 The couple had a son before divorcing in 2005.
 Vaughn also has a daughter, born in 2009, with ex-fiancé David Whitten.

 During an appearance on The Doctors, Vaughn revealed that she suffered from hair loss due to bad reactions from glue used on wigs she wore for many years.
 She also has discoloration on her skin in many places.

 Reality television

-In the mid-2000s, Vaughn began appearing in a number of reality shows.
-She appeared in the third season of Celebrity Fit Club which premiered in January 2006 on VH1.
-On episode four, she announced that she was going through a divorce.
-During the course of the show, she became the first cast member to ever gain weight.
-It was said on the season finale that she was simply trying to lose weight at the wrong time.
-She later appeared as a contestant on MTV's Celebrity Rap Superstar which surprisingly premiered August 30, 2007.
-She studied under Warren G for the show.
-On September 27, 2007, an illness caused her to be eliminated from the competition.
+In the mid-2000s, Vaughn appeared in the third season of Celebrity Fit Club in January 2006 on VH1.
+She later appeared as a contestant on MTV's Celebrity Rap Superstar on August 30, 2007.

 In 2014, Vaughn began starring in the TV One reality series Hollywood Divas, alongside Golden Brooks, Lisa Wu, and Paula Jai Parker.
 The series premiered on October 8, 2014.
 During the first season, Vaughn revealed that she had an abortion around the age of 18.
-She said that "I had an unwanted pregnancy.
+She said, "I had an unwanted pregnancy.
 I had just started my TV show.
-I knew that in black Hollywood a girl having a baby, they’d get rid of you.
+I knew that in black Hollywood, a girl having a baby, they’d get rid of you.
 I had to do something about it.
 I had to make a decision to get rid of a child for my career.".